 Book Your Free Laser Marking Consultation!

-- P&G serves nearly 5 billion people around the world, with a strong portfolio of trusted, quality, leadership brands.
-The P&G community is made up of 99,000 employees in approximately 70 countries worldwide.
+P&G caters to nearly 5 billion people globally, offering a robust selection of trusted and high-quality leading brands.
+The P&G community comprises 99,000 employees spread across approximately 70 countries worldwide.

-- The National Federation of the Blind reports that there is a ‘Braille literacy crisis’ in the United States.
-Less than 10% of those who registered legally blind in the US are Braille readers, and just 10% of blind children are learning to read the tactile writing system.
+According to the National Federation of the Blind, there is a pressing ‘Braille literacy crisis’ in the US.
+Less than 10% of legally blind individuals in the country read Braille, and only 10% of blind children are learning the tactile writing system.

-As one of the world’s largest and most trusted suppliers of consumer and personal care products Procter and Gamble (P&G™) recognises the importance of making sure that products and services can be used and enjoyed by everyone.
+As one of the world’s largest and most esteemed providers of consumer and personal care products, Procter and Gamble (P&G™) acknowledges the importance of ensuring that its products and services are accessible and enjoyable for everyone.

-“Most shampoo and conditioner bottles are designed to look and feel the same,” says P&G’s Special Consultant for Inclusive Design, Sumaira Latif, who is registered blind herself.
-“We realised that we have a huge opportunity to improve the lives of those with a visual impairment by changing our products and packaging, and encouraging other businesses to do the same.”
+“Most shampoo and conditioner bottles are designed to look and feel the same,” notes P&G’s Special Consultant for Inclusive Design, Sumaira Latif, who is registered blind herself.
+“We realized that we have a significant opportunity to enhance the lives of those with visual impairments by altering our products and packaging and encouraging other businesses to do the same.”

 Herbal Essences™ bio:renew™

-With her colleagues at P&G, Latif came up with the innovative idea of including tactile notches on the bottles to enable them to be easily differentiated by touch.
-P&G set out to experiment with a new tactile-coded design for the Herbal Essences bio:renew line of shampoos and conditioners.
+Collaborating with her colleagues at P&G, Latif conceived an innovative idea of incorporating tactile notches on the bottles to facilitate easy identification by touch.
+P&G initiated trials to implement this new tactile-coded design for the Herbal Essences bio:renew range of shampoos and conditioners.

-“We want to help the world see with their hands,” explains Latif.
-“A simple differentiator doesn’t just help people with low or no vision, it also helps people who don’t have English as a first language, or those who normally wear corrective glasses or contact lenses – you would be surprised by the number of able-bodied, sighted people who tell me that they mix up shampoo and conditioner in the shower.”
+“We aim to assist the world in perceiving through touch,” Latif explains.
+“A simple distinguishing feature not only aids individuals with low or no vision but also benefits those who do not have English as their first language or those who typically wear corrective glasses or contact lenses – you would be surprised by the number of sighted individuals without visual impairments who mention that they mix up shampoo and conditioner in the shower.”

-To keep design costs and production impacts to a minimum, Latif and her P&G colleagues sought a solution capable of putting tactile markers onto its existing bottles, rather than creating the bottles with the markers already in place.
-Using a laser marker to etch the markers during production seemed like an optimal solution, however the team knew there would be complexities involved in marking the bottles without compromising the packaging or significantly impacting production time.
+To reduce design costs and minimize production impacts, Latif and her team at P&G sought a method to incorporate tactile markers onto their existing bottles, rather than manufacturing bottles with pre-existing markers.
+The team considered using a laser marker to engrave the markers during production as an efficient solution.
+However, they were mindful of the potential challenges in marking the bottles without compromising the packaging or causing significant production delays.

-“While the objective is clearly worthy, we recognised that to be successful, the new approach must not impact productivity.
-We process hundreds of bottles a minute on each bottling line; changing a manufacturing process is complicated when you’re dealing with those kinds of quantities,” says Latif.
-“We needed a solution which could fit into our existing production lines without making a significant impact to production line speeds.”
+“While the goal is undoubtedly commendable, we acknowledged that for the new approach to succeed, it must not disrupt productivity.
+We handle hundreds of bottles a minute on each bottling line; altering a manufacturing process is intricate when dealing with such quantities,” Latif explains.
+“We required a solution that could seamlessly integrate into our existing production lines without significantly impacting production line speeds.”

 Partnership with Domino – Embracing Laser Marking & Tactile Labelling

-“We approached several different coding and marking suppliers with the brief, and Domino stood out as the only supplier dedicated to working truly collaboratively with us to find the most appropriate design and solution for creating the markers,” says Kevin Higgins, Engineer at P&G.
+“We approached various coding and marking suppliers with the project outline, and Domino stood out as the sole supplier committed to genuinely collaborating with us to determine the most suitable design and solution for creating the markers,” states Kevin Higgins, Engineer at P&G.

-The decisive factor was Domino’s scientific expertise and highly collaborative and iterative design testing to uncover the best solution for the inclusive bottle design.
-The P&G team were invited to visit Domino’s specialist laser marking testing labs in Hamburg, initially to discuss the requirements for the project, and then again for a two-day working session to identify the best possible solution.
+Domino’s scientific expertise and the highly collaborative and iterative design testing process were crucial in identifying the optimal solution for the inclusive bottle design.
+The P&G team had the opportunity to visit Domino’s dedicated laser marking testing laboratories in Hamburg.
+During the initial discussions about the project requirements, followed by a two-day working session, they pinpointed the best possible solution.

-“The initial brief from P&G was for coding the bottles with triangle, circle and square symbols,” says Dr. Stefan Stadler, Team Lead at the Laser Academy.
-“From initial testing it was ascertained that these symbols would be difficult to distinguish by touch so we presented some different options which could be more easily differentiated.”
+“The initial request from P&G was to code the bottles with triangle, circle, and square symbols,” explains Dr. Stefan Stadler, Team Lead at the Laser Academy.
+“Upon initial testing, it was determined that these symbols would be challenging to distinguish by touch, so we proposed some alternative options that could be more easily differentiated.”

-The chosen design features a row of raised lines on the bottom of the back of the shampoo bottles with two rows of raised dots in the same place on conditioner bottles.
+The selected design incorporates a row of raised lines on the bottom of the back of the shampoo bottles, with two rows of raised dots in the same position on the conditioner bottles.

-The key to the project’s success was in ensuring that the laser marking did not puncture the bottles or weaken the barrier strength of the substrate.
-The Laser team identified the bottom of the bottle, where the plastic is at its thickest, as the best location for the tactile labelling, where it would be easily identifiable without compromising the integrity of the packaging.
+The success of the project relied on ensuring that the laser marking did not penetrate the bottles or weaken the barrier strength of the substrate.
+The Laser team identified the bottom of the bottle, where the plastic is thickest, as the ideal location for tactile labelling.
+This ensured straightforward identification without compromising the integrity of the packaging.

-In initial sample tests, Domino’s D-Series CO2 Laser coders confirmed the initial scientific analysis and were successful in etching the required vertical line and circle markers, leaving a tactile mark without compromising the substrate.
+In initial sample evaluations, Domino’s D-Series CO2 Laser coders confirmed the initial scientific assessment by effectively engraving the required vertical line and circle markers.
+This resulted in a tactile mark without compromising the substrate.

-Domino’s Laser team used a 3D microscope to analyse the etching depth across nine different coloured PET bottles (the Herbal Essences bottle substrate) with two different coding modes: moving and stationary.
-The absorption rate of the coloured bottles was measured using a FT-IR spectrometer to ascertain whether there was a correlation between coding depth and plastic colour.
+The Laser team at Domino used a 3D microscope to examine the depth of engraving on nine different coloured PET bottles (the substrate for Herbal Essences bottles) employing two coding modes: moving and stationary.
+The absorption rate of the coloured bottles was measured using an FT-IR spectrometer to assess whether there was a connection between the coding depth and the plastic colour.

-To ensure the new stripes and circles approach would work for consumers, P&G presented the newly-coded Herbal Essences bio:renew bottles to the Royal National Institute of Blind People (RNIB) in the UK for consumer testing.
-A follow-up focus group with visually-impaired consumers overwhelmingly approved of the new inclusive bottle design.
+To ensure the effectiveness of the new approach involving stripes and circles for consumers, P&G introduced the freshly marked Herbal Essences bio:renew bottles to the Royal National Institute of Blind People (RNIB) in the UK for consumer testing.
+Subsequent focus group sessions with visually-impaired consumers overwhelmingly supported the new inclusive bottle design.

-Following successful consumer feedback, P&G began using Domino’s laser solution to mark Herbal Essences bio:renew shampoo and conditioner bottles at various manufacturing plants in the US and at selected contract packers from January 2019.
+With positive feedback from consumers, P&G adopted Domino’s laser solution to mark Herbal Essences bio:renew shampoo and conditioner bottles across multiple manufacturing plants in the US and selected contract packers, starting from January 2019.

-The inclusive bottle design was a hit, receiving many positive reviews from those living with partial or complete sight loss, with active bloggers and spokespersons for the blind community sharing their experiences online.
+The inclusive bottle design received widespread acclaim, earning numerous positive reviews from individuals with partial or complete vision impairment.
+Active bloggers and advocates for the blind community shared their positive experiences online.

-“I always have difficulty figuring out what I’m grabbing in the shower,” says Holly Bonner, Owner of BlindMotherhood.com.
+“I always struggle to identify what I’m grabbing in the shower,” says Holly Bonner, Owner of BlindMotherhood.com.
 “These bottles are identical, but I don’t have to use a bump dot or a rubber band to differentiate what I’m going to be using… So, I think that this is an amazing idea.”